josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🧠_assessment_and_differential.md

 and:

-> **cutting training while modernisation is happening nearby**
+> **cutting training while modernisation happens nearby**

 is evidence.

 Not vocabulary.

-### Evidence which would strengthen this diagnosis

-- clear training doctrine supports the replacement;
-- affected activity has an identified synthetic or redesigned substitute;
-- competence is measured before and after;
-- live activity remains where physical collective friction is necessary;
-- the change would survive removal of the immediate savings requirement.

-### Evidence which would weaken it

-- synthetic activity is being credited without validated equivalence;
-- live activity is removed primarily because it costs more;
-- recovery plans assume later restoration of the supposedly obsolete activity;
-- Army personnel describe the change as financial rather than doctrinal.

-Modernisation may be part of the answer.

-It should not become a magic word which makes capability loss disappear.

 ---

-## 🕳️ 4.
-Differential: accumulated hollowing-out
+## 10. 🕳️ Differential: Accumulated Hollowing-Out / Low System Resilience

 A small immediate cut can become strategically important when it lands on a system with little remaining slack.

-The £30 million question therefore cannot be assessed only by its cash value.
+The £30 million question therefore cannot be assessed solely by its cash value.

-The relevant prior condition includes:
+The prior condition matters.

+Relevant variables include:

 - trained personnel;
 - instructors;